OWH-projects/nadc/README.md

 </ol>

 ##Overview
 A standard data dump from the NADC yields 61 pipe-delimited text files (data dictionary at: `nadc/data/nadc_tables.rtf`).
-We focus on eight of them:
+We focus on 11 of them:
 <ul>
 <li><strong>Form A1</strong>: Lookup table for campaign committees</li>
 <li><strong>Form A1CAND</strong>: Candidates tied to campaign committees</li>